UzL-ITS/pethmr.github.io/about.md

 APeT and SHoP.
 The system will be run in various real or virtual test scenarios and the success of the self-training will be evaluated.
-Possible newly found vulnerabilities, attack vectors, or exploits will be communicated through the interfaces developed in AP 2 and AP 3.
+Possible newly found vulnerabilities, attack vectors, or exploits will be communicated through the interfaces developed in WP 2 and WP 3.
 Likewise, patch and fix generation information may be shared in interaction with WP 5.

-AP Lead: This work package is led by ITS.
+WP Lead: This work package is led by ITS.

 Result: System that enables autonomous further development of automatic pentration testing and honeypot; effectiveness analysis.